 Rail transport has played a vital role in the oil and natural gas industry for over a century, particularly in regions where pipelines are unavailable.
 It offers a flexible and relatively quick way to move crude oil over long distances, but it also comes with significant risks.

-Advantages of Rail Transport
+Advantages of Rail Transportation:

 - Lower upfront costs than pipeline construction.